 - Choose the best balance transfer card for your needs.
 Look at factors like how long the promotional APR lasts, what fees you’ll pay and what rewards you’ll receive.

 - Check how much you can transfer.
 There may be a balance transfer limit that is linked to your credit limit on the card.
 Before submitting an application, check how much you’re allowed to transfer.

 - Submit your application.
 First, make sure you meet the eligibility requirements.
 Then gather the required documents and send out the application.

-- Sit tight and wait for approval.
+- Sit tight and wait for the transfer to process.
 This usually takes between seven to 10 days.

 - Confirm your transfer.
 Check that the balance transfer was completed as expected.